Manteno lands manufacturing plant

 “All that we see here [in Illinois] are of enormous value to us: an enabling business environment, a supportive state government for the new energy industry and their highly efficient work, as well as the prospects of the state of Illinois in the coming years,” he said.

-Not all at the event were applauding the announcement.
+Not all at the Friday event were applauding the announcement.
 There was a small group of mainly Manteno residents protesting the announcement near the entrance to the facility.
-The group expressed concerns of how this development will negatively affect the community.
+The group expressed concerns of how this development will negatively impact the community.
 The protesters declined to identify themselves.
-A group called Concerned Citizens of Manteno has since formed, taking legal action against the development.

 <strong>HIRING TO BEGIN SOON</strong>

-Gotion wants the facility to be up and running this year to fulfill its contracts.
-Gotion has begun the hiring process.
-It will work with local colleges and universities for assistance, and it also will have a training academy on site for new employees.
+Gotion wants the facility to be up and running in 2024 to fulfill its contracts.
+Gotion will likely begin hiring in the next few months.
+It will work with local colleges and universities for assistance, and it will also have a training academy on site for new employees.

 The first phase of the manufacturing plant calls for 1,600 employees with another 1,000 added at the plant for expected growth.